If you plan operating a drone/UAV at AfrikaBurn, please read the following info thoroughly:

 Although almost anything goes in the desert, AfrikaBurn does take place in SA, so it’s necessary to comply with the regulations.
 As drones are becoming more and more available – and easier to fly – the skies are filling up with novice pilots.
 We can all appreciate the fact that a drone in the wrong hands can compromise people’s safety and privacy.

 We’ve therefore taken the decision to align our policy on drones with that of the CAA (Civil Aviation Authority).
-This will protect everyone concerned from any unwanted incidents.
-The main regulation that will effect any potential operators at the Burn is as follows:
+Please below for info on both classes of aircraft:

 For info on any other aircraft other than drones (including planes, gliders, hot air balloons, paragliders or any other craft that carries passengers etc), please go here: